chenba12/ProgreC/README.md

 The main idea about this project is to include everything we have learnt in our studies and demo a real life development cycle (CircleCi for Continuous Integration, Trello for planning,AWS to save applications on the cloud and monitor them)

-ProgreSee application to monitor students' progress on the class assignments.
+ProgreC application to monitor students' progress on the class assignments.

 **This project includes-**